Confidential · For BOM BOM Only

 Twelve months.
 Fixed scope.
 Fixed fee.

+This is not a round number — it is a team-month calculation.
+Senior pod composition, mapped against the four phases, converted to a fixed fee with a 6% contingency retained against hardware-integration risk (see §12).
 No ranges.
 No "indicative."
-One number, one timeline, one outcome.
 The scope is detailed above, broken into four phases, with milestone payments tied to what we ship.
 Year 2 (the growth retainer) is a separate engagement — not baked into this price.

 The BOM BOM Platform Rebuild